browserengineering/book/book/accessibility.md

     return css_px * zoom
 ```

-Finally, there are a bunch of small changes to the `layout` methods.
+Next, there are a bunch of small changes to the `layout` methods.
 First
 `BlockLayout`, `LineLayout` and `DocumentLayout`, which just pass on the zoom
 to children: